nataraj2/MultiphaseSolverAMReX/README.md

 1. sh run_output.sh
 2. File-> Open file -> movie.visit
 3. File-> Open file -> enisght-3D/plic.visit
-4. In the Active source -> movie.visit.
+4. Active source -> movie.visit.
 Add->Mesh->mesh
-5. In the Active source -> plic.visit.
+5. Active source -> plic.visit.
 Add->Mesh->mesh
 6. VisIt will ask if a correlation should be setup.
 Click Yes.
 This will allow the plic and the mesh to change simultaneously
-7. In the Active time slider -> Correlation01
+7. Active time slider -> Correlation01
 8. Click Draw
 9. Click the right arrow button below the Active time slider to animate